awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 #### Prevent accounts with tag from getting closed<a name="example_policy_tag_close_account"></a>

 You can attach the following policy to an identity in your management account\.
-This policy prevents principals in the management account from closing any member account that is tagged with the `aws:ResourceTag` tag global condition key, the `AccountType` key and the `Critical` tag value\.
+This prevents each principal in the management account with the policy attached from closing any member account that is tagged with the `aws:ResourceTag` tag global condition key, the `AccountType` key and the `Critical` tag value\.

 ```
 {